pmichali/lazyjack/README.md

 nodes.
 See below for details on each step.

 1. Provision the hardware with OS and the pre-requisite tools.
-2. Install Lazyjack on master and build.
+2. Install Lazyjack on all systems.
 3. Modify the sample config file using the hosts/interfaces for your topology.
 4. Run `init` command on master.
-5. Copy Lazyjack binary and updated config file to minions.
+5. Copy updated config file to minions.
 6. Run `prepare` on each node.
 7. Run `up` on master, and then on minions.